JuanTwo779/watch-list-backend-springboot/README.md

-# Movie Watchlist REST API
+# Movie Watchlist Backend + REST API

 ## **Overview**
 This project provides a RESTful API for managing a movie watchlist.
 It connects to a MySQL database and is deployed on Azure Web App Service.
 Built with Java 17, it allows users to manage movies and their associated awards securely.